openMSX User's Manual

 As announced above, there is (limited) support for CD-ROM with the 'ide' extension.
 You can insert an ISO image in that virtual CD-ROM player with the -cda command line option and change it at run time with the cda console command, all similar to the aforementioned hda and diska commands and options.

-4.4.2 Beer IDE
+5.4.2 Beer IDE

-By default, the image is 128MB, so that it fits 4 partitions of 32MB.
+By default, the image is 128MB, so that it can fit 4 partitions of 32MB.
 Firmware version 1.9RC1 is selected by default, because we could not get the 1.8 firmware to work: the MSXFDISK program didn't create partitions which actually worked with the 1.8 firmware.
 If you want to experiment with it, you can change the firmware to use by editing the extension file in share/extensions/Beer_IDE.xml.

 With the 1.9RC1 firmware, you can use diskmanipulator to create a hard disk image and import from and export to them.
 To get started, partition the default drive with diskmanipulator partition hda -dos1 32M 32M 32M 32M.
 Then import MSX-DOS system files onto the first partition using diskmanipulator import hda1 <host-path>, and now you should be able to boot into MSX-DOS.